BebeSparkelSparkel/biparsing/README.md

 ## Required Features for Completeness

-- [X] Disjoint ordering of the data Constructors and the parsing order.
-Monadic parsers assign parsed values to variables that can then be used in any order to construct the final data instance.
-Many biparsers us Applicative Functors which require the parse order to match the data constructor arguments.
 - [X] Polymorphic Streams and Token types.
 This should not just be for parsing Text, String, or ByteString streams but any kind of tokenized streams.
 - [ ] Parser composition.
 If the parser consumes stream 'a' and produces stream 'b' it should be composable with another parser that consumes stream 'b'.
     - Currently possible but not added to biparsing-mixes to make it easy.
 See `Biparse.Biparser.PolyKinds.focus`.